Historical-grammatical method: Original meaning of texts

 The aim of the historical-grammatical method is to discover the meaning of the passage as the original author would have intended and what the original hearers would have understood.
 The original passage is seen as having only a single meaning or sense.
 As Milton S. Terry said, "A fundamental principle in grammatico-historical exposition is that the words and sentences can have but one significance in one and the same connection.
 The moment we neglect this principle we drift out upon a sea of uncertainty and conjecture."

 Many practice the historical-grammatical method using the inductive method, a general three-fold approach to the text: observation, interpretation, and application.
 Each step builds upon the other, which follows in order.
 The first step of observation involves an examination of words, structure, structural relationships and literary forms.
 After observations are formed, then the second step of interpretation involves asking interpretative questions, formulating answers to those questions, integration and summarization of the passage.
 After the meaning is derived through interpretation, the third step of application involves determining both the theoretical and practical significance of the text and appropriately applying this significance to today's modern context.
 There is also a heavy emphasis on personal application that extends into all aspects of the practitioner's life.
 Theologian Robert Traina, in his 1952 Methodical Bible Study, wrote that "the applicatory step is that for which all else exists.
 It represents the final purpose of Bible study."

 Technically speaking, the historical-grammatical method of interpretation is distinct from the determination of the passage's significance in light of that interpretation.
 Together, interpretation of the passage and determining the meaning define the term "hermeneutics".

 Comparison with other methods of interpretations

 Other literal methods

 The historical-grammatical method is not the only method based on a literal reading of the Bible.
-Among other methods are the exegesis of the ancient School of Antioch, the approach of the Karaites, the Golden-age Spanish Jewish rationalism, some scholastics like the School of St. Victor, the philogical method of the Reformers, the Protestant scholasticism of the Puritans and Francis Turretin, the devotional reading of the Pietists, and the Biblical Reading method of the evangelical Victorians.
+Among other methods are the exegesis of the ancient School of Antioch, the approach of the Karaites, the Golden-age Spanish Jewish rationalism, some scholastics like the School of St. Victor, the philological method of the Reformers, the Protestant scholasticism of the Puritans and Francis Turretin, the devotional reading of the Pietists, and the Biblical Reading method of the evangelical Victorians.
 What makes the Historical-grammatical method unique is its insistence on the possibility of attaining a single objective reading, based upon the Enlightenment's Cartesian rationalism or Common-Sense realism.